FederatedAI/FATE/doc/api/session_api.md

 union(other, func=lambda v1, v2 : v1)
 ```

 Returns union of this Table and the other Table.
-Function will be applied to values of keys exist in both table.
+Function will be applied to values of keys that exist in both table.

 In-place computing applies if enabled.
 Result will be in left Table (the caller).